 Feeling overwhelmed and not wanting to burden others due to your circumstances, are all normal and expected responses to your situation.

-I have many students like you in very challenging situations with personal or family problems.
+I have many students like you in very challenging situations with personal, professional or family problems and crisis.

 If you need to take a break, just take the break.

 May I suggest you

 1) Just email / text me now and tell me to freeze your classes and credit, and forget about it.
 I will email /txt back confirming this and how many lessons you have left, so you have written confirmation and peace of mind.

 In the future, only when you are absolutely ready again, Email me a couple of weeks before when you wish to return.
 Lots of students do this.

 When you do return, you will be surprised at the immediate benefit you feel.
 That’s why you enrolled in the classes in the first place.
 I hear this again and again from returning students.

 2) Just use the link in the email to reschedule your next class out to 3-4 months into the future, so you don’t have to worry about it.